TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Breakout Groups
 ===============

-Below is a list of topics for the breakout groups to be discussed:
+Below is a list of topics for the breakout groups:

+_Topics with links were discussed._

 * [ADMB-IDE 11.5](#groupadmbide)
 * cppad_mixed